 The sad reality is that the U.S. is still a country where citizens who have lower socioeconomic status receive poorer healthcare.
 Front and center now is the mounting evidence that some minority groups are being disproportionately affected by COVID-19.
 These and many other disparities in public health represent a challenge to all of us.
 There are models of care delivery and payment that will work to build a bridge over such disparities, but the industry has been slow to embrace them for a variety of reasons.

 My go-to sources for public health news are some of the major players: The National Institutes of Health, The Centers for Disease Control and Prevention, and the Institute for Healthcare Improvement.
 One of my favorite thought leaders in this space—and a wonderful speaker—is Dr. Jeffrey Brenner.
-He was the founder and executive director of the Camden (N.J.)
+He was the founder of the Camden (N.J.)
 Coalition of Healthcare Providers.
 His community of care providers in New Jersey demonstrated that a model of cooperative care can reduce repeated emergency room visits and hospitalizations and lower care costs in one of the lowest socio-economic regions of the country.
 However, Dr. Brenner has been quieter on this subject since joining UnitedHealthcare in 2017, which is disappointing.
 The Kaiser Family Foundation has done some excellent analyses about disparities in care in the U.S. as well, especially racial disparities.
 Finally, the Robert Wood Johnson Foundation offers leadership in many aspects of health equity and health literacy in the U.S.

 Preventing medical errors